Student Finance Payment Dates 2023/24: What Date Is The Maintenance Loan Paid?

 Basically, with all plans, you won’t be required to make any student loan repayments until you’re earning at least the stated income for your specific plan.

-It’s important to note that the salary thresholds do change.
+It’s important to note that the salary thresholds do get reviewed every year on April 6th, so the amount you pay back each month may change.

 When it comes to how much your student loan repayment will be, those on Plan 1, Plan 2 and Plan 5 student loans will pay back 9% of the amount they earn over the salary threshold.